[4 minute read]

 It became more widely reported during the #metoo exposes, and I think it’s a topic which needs airing.
 May wrote a fictionalised piece on the subject, and melody has written about male rape from her PoV.

-If the person accosted is had a penis-bearing body, being touched inappropriately by a woman without having encouraged or given consent still counts as molestation.
-Primitive sexual responses may be triggered (the penis may get ‘hard’) but this does not equate to that person’s consent.
+Primitive sexual responses may be triggered (the penis may get ‘hard’) but this does not equate to that person’s consent or enthusiasm.
 It does, however, increase that person’s feelings of guilt about the incident.
+Male shame and depression or suicide over such events is high, most likely commingled with the likelihood that they will not talk about it or confide in anyone.

-The same rules of consent regarding inappropriate touching and sexual advances apply to all genders, even if society is less used to a woman being predatory.
+The same rules of consent regarding inappropriate touching and sexual advances apply to all genders, but still society is less used to a woman being or acting in a predatory manner.

-I’m reminded of a crude and ill-informed remark a male colleague made within my hearing.
+I’m (unhappily) reminded of a crude and ill-informed remark a male colleague made within my hearing.

 “A guy being raped by a woman?
 There’s no such thing!”

-Can happen * Does happen * Is traumatic* (perhaps more distressing because it is considered taboo)*
+Can happen * Does happen * Is traumatic* (perhaps all the more distressing because it is considered taboo)*

-This post is also submitted for the #masturbationmonday meme.
+This post is also submitted for #WickedWednesday meme.
 Click the link to see who else is participating.